Ebazhanov/linkedin-skill-assessments-quizzes/python/python-quiz.md

 #### Q21.
 What is the purpose of an if/else statement?

-- [ ] An if/else statement tells the computer which chunk of code to run if the instructions you coded are incorrect
+- [ ] It tells the computer which chunk of code to run if the instructions you coded are incorrect.
-- [ ] An if/else statement runs one chunk of code if all the imports were successful, and another chunk of code if the imports were not successful
+- [ ] It runs one chunk of code if all the imports were successful, and another chunk of code if the imports were not successful.
-- [x] An if/else statement executes one chunk of code if a condition it true, but a different chunk of code if the condition is false
+- [x] It executes one chunk of code if a condition is true, but a different chunk of code if the condition is false.
-- [ ] An if/else statement tells the computer which chunk of code to run if the is enough memory to handle it. and which chunk of code to run if there is not enough memory to handle it
+- [ ] It tells the computer which chunk of code to run if the is enough memory to handle it, and which chunk of code to run if there is not enough memory to handle it.

 #### Q22.
 What built-in Python data type is commonly used to represent a queue?